AQUIN-P-SURENDRAN/DummyJSON-API-Testing/README.md

 * Response structure
 * Error messages

----Product Module
+---Product Module---
 Test performed:
-* Retrieved all available products by removing the default pagination limit
+- Retrieved all available products by removing the default pagination limit
-* Verified the total product count
+- Verified the total product count
-* Validated the product response structure
+- Validated the product response structure
-* Verified the response time was below 1000 ms
+- Verified the response time was below 1000 ms
-* Retrieved a single product
+- Retrieved a single product
-* verified the single product is same as the request got
+- Verified the requested product matches the returned product
-* Verified the single product structure
+- Validated the single product response structure
-*Retrieved a single specific product
+- Retrieved a specific product
-*Verified the single specific product structure *verified the error massages
+- Validated the specific product response structure
+- Verified error messages for invalid requests
-*verifed the error responsed code
+- Verified the error response status code
-*Verfied the Product ID generated
+- Verified the Product ID generated for the created product
-*Verifed the created Title matches what we sent *Verifed the Price matches the created product *Verifed the Response structure of the Created product
+- Verified the created product title matches the request
+- Verified the created product price matches the request
+- Validated the response structure of the created product

 ---Test Report For users module---